Racing to the Altar: A Whirlwind Introduction to Shotgun WeddingsπŸƒβ€β™€οΈπŸ’¨

 • Plan a Simple Menu: A full five-course meal might be off the table, but a buffet or finger food can be just as tasty and much easier to organize.

 • Don't Forget the Rings: They're small but significant.
-If you're pressed for time, temporary rings will do until you can pick out your forever bands.
+If you're really pressed for time, temporary rings will do until you can pick out your forever bands.

-• Embrace the Unexpected: Things might not go as planned, and that's okay.
+• Embrace the Unexpected: Things might not go exactly as planned, and that's okay.
 Remember, this is about celebrating your love, not perfection.